History

 In addition to fulfilling the mission of remembering those with developmental disabilities on birthdays and holidays, Angels Bearing Gifts strives to “foster compassion within our community…via year-round volunteer and educational outreach activities.”

 You can sponsor a beneficiary!
 You, too, can be an Angel.
-Email [email protected] to find out you can help the too-often forgotten members of our community feel included in the celebration of the holidays this year.
+Email [email protected] to find out you can help the too-often forgotten members of our community feel included in the celebration of the holidays every year.

 A gift is an expression of caring—